IcToxi/dash-grocery/README.md

 4. Create a branch and raise a PR, it would be nice to have a detailed description.

 # TODO
-1. Introduce CI.
-2. Add testing.
-3. Update documentation.
+1. Update documentation.
-4. More interesting components.
+2. More interesting components.